 Your Degree Works report considers and applies current semester "in progress" (IP) coursework.
 If the report shows that all requirements have been or will be met including IP coursework, you are eligible to apply.
 The report may include "In-Progress Course" work.

 If all requirements have not been satisfied according to Degree Works and you believe

 Meet with or contact an academic counselor to have external coursework evaluated.
 Official transcripts from all colleges previously attended need to be on file with SBCC Admissions & Records.
 Your academic counselor will assist you in evaluating your external coursework and with filing the degree and/or certificate application(s).

 If you have only attended Santa Barbara City College:

-Download an SBCC Degree Application Form and fill out the student portion of the application(s).
+Download an SBCC Degree Application Form.
 Log on to your Pipeline account, go to Course Planning, and run a Degree Works Audit for each degree or certificate for which you are applying.
-Submit the paperwork to the Academic Counseling Center located in the Student Services building, SS-120.
 Meet with an SBCC academic counselor if you need assistance.

 - In person at the Academic Counseling Center.
 Student Services Building, SS-120